 Skip to main content

-What would a museum be without artists — just empty rooms, lacking creativity.
+What would a museum be without artists – just empty spaces lacking creative energy.

 Jan Körbes